Staff-Alerts/project/handover.md

 1. Add the ability to automatically notify ICS once a message has been approved.

 1. Automatically add colleagues office locations/Areas to staff who are managers.

+1. Allow staff to unsubscribe from groups by texting back a short code to the service i.e. STOP KSL